pathtofile/Sealighter/docs/CONFIGURATION.md

 An array of filters to further filter the events to report on.
 These can be quite complex, so read the [Filtering](FILTERING.md) section for details.

 ### buffers
-Buffering enables the reporitng of many similar events in a time period as one with a count.
+Buffering enables the reporting of many similar events in a time period as one with a count.
 For details, read [Buffering](BUFFERING.md).

 _____________